 The classic French apéro is not just a thing for young and hip Parisians.
 It goes much beyond that.
-If you are wondering what it is, it is one part cocktail party, andone part casual gathering of good friends, with a mix of alcohol and hors d’oeuvres thrown in.
+It is 1 part cocktail party, and 1 part casual gathering of good friends, with a good mix of alcohol and hors d’oeuvres thrown in.

 In the evening, the Happy hour apéro starts anytime after 5pm.
 Light snacks are served like chips, olives, carrot sticks, etc. Since wine is only served with the main meal (starter, main, dessert), the apéro hour is the perfect time to serve something else.
 Classic french apéritifs like pastis or kir are mainstays, and why not a glass of champagne?